jordanmarques/wifi-bomb/README.md

     Serial.println("Mac Adress didn't change");
   }
 ```
+**However, we noticed that the mac address requires a predefined format.
+Indeed, at the beginning of the test, we put a random mac address and it didn't work.
+Testing with a real mac address, the program worked well.**

 Then, we looked the code of the library "Wifi Manager" to see an example of inclusion of libraries.